huolter/AI-tools/README.md

 # AI-tools
-just a list of ai tools or stuff that would help an AI engineer build a product
+just a list of ai tools or stuff that would help an AI engineer build a product / no order, and somehow always WIP